Teacher Quick Start Guide

 Sign into your account and go to your Teacher Dashboard.
 Any changes you wish to make to your classes are done from your Teacher Dashboard.
 To get there, sign into your account, and click on 'My Account' on the navigation bar.
 You'll see 'Teacher Dashboard' near the end of the list.
 From there, go to the Add New Class screen.

-Important: You need to decide what type of accounts your students will use: Generated or student-owned.
+Important: You need to decide what type of accounts your students will use: Child Student (previously called Generated) or Mature Student (previously called student-owned).

-Generated accounts are ideal for younger students who don't have their own email addresses.
+Child Student accounts are ideal for younger students who don't have their own email addresses.
 You can create accounts for them, and assign an account to each student.
 They all share the same password.
-If you will be using generated accounts, input the number of students when you create your classes.
+If you will be using Child student accounts, input the number of students when you create your classes.
 Then go to Step 4a.

 If your students will be setting up their own accounts, use 0 for the number of students when you set up your classes.
 Then go to step 4b.

-If you set up generated accounts and then decide to use student-owned accounts instead, that's fine.
-You can delete the generated accounts that you don't need.
+If you set up Child student accounts and then decide to use Mature student accounts instead, that's fine.
+You can delete the Child student accounts that you don't need.

-Step 4a (generated accounts): Hand out the usernames and password to your students
+Step 4a (Child student accounts): Hand out the usernames and password to your students

 For Teacher Plus accounts: After you've determined which students have been given which user names, you can record them on the Update Student Aliases screen.
 This is optional.